wasilibs/nottinygc/README.md

 nottinygc requires TinyGo 0.28+

+_nottinygc has reached end-of-life.
+The Go compiler [will support][6] wasmexport soon so should compile most binaries, including proxy-wasm.
+As soon as gotip includes it, this repository will be archived, and until then, it is recommended to pause rather than gamble on this bandaid._

 nottinygc is a replacement memory allocator for TinyGo targetting WASI.
 The default allocator is built for small code size which can cause performance issues in higher-scale use cases. nottinygc replaces it with [bdwgc][1] for garbage collection and [mimalloc][2] for standard